SlightHeadache/choctopus44/documents/buildguide.md

 ## Switches

 If you're using a plate foam, install it as a part of this phase.
+If you're using a battery it might be necessary to trim the foam just a bit near the battery pads depending on your configuration.

 ### Hotswap